 Ammonia prices surged in the fourth quarter of 2021 and are now on course to set a new European record.
 The high prices of ammonia and natural gas in Europe pushed ammonium nitrate prices higher in the region.
 Ammonia prices are increasing as a result of the natural gas shortage situation and reduced supplies from Russia amid mounting tensions in the Russia-Ukraine war.

 In this quarter, the chemical was in great demand in the North American economy.
-During this time period, escalating ammonia prices, coupled with strong demand from diverse fields such as DAP and Urea, had an effect on ammonium nitrate pricing.
+During this time period, escalating ammonia prices, coupled with strong demand from diverse fields such as DAP and Urea, had an effect on ammonium nitrate prices.
 Additionally, the rising price of natural gas had an effect on the prices of numerous fertilizers in the United States.
-The price of anhydrous ammonia increased throughout December in the US and settled at 1280 USD /MT.
+The price of anhydrous ammonia increased throughout December in the US and settled at 1280 USD /MT, increasing ammonium nitrate prices as well.
 Additionally, global farmers' budgets were being squeezed by input expenses such as fertilizer, fuel, and transportation.

 Russia, the world's largest fertiliser exporter, imposed a two-month export ban on the chemical.
 The decision could result in a reduction in fertiliser supply, particularly to South America, which is in the midst of its growth season.
 Russia’s export prohibition on ammonium nitrate is meant to keep more of its fertiliser supplies indigenous and is an attempt to control domestic prices.
 The move comes on the heels of China's suspension of phosphate fertiliser shipments until June 2022.
 Brazil is by far Russia's largest importer of ammonium nitrate and this move can affect its prices in Brazil.